sebfisch/java-concurrency/content/docs/using/classic.md

 Renderers have access to

-  * an `image` that determines the color of points
+  * an `image` that determines the color of pixels
-  * image `params` that transform between pixel and point coordinate systems
-  * and a pixel `raster` where pixels can be written to.
+  * and a pixel `raster` where pixel colors can be written to.

-The image `params` are useful for zooming into arbitrary parts of a fractal which changes to which points pixels correspond.

 The `render` method is parameterized with a `Box` which determines which pixels of the `raster` should be rendered.